CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/debugging/icordebugmodule-enableclassloadcallbacks-method.md

 ## <a name="parameters"></a>Paramètres
  `bClassLoadCallbacks`
- [in] Définissez cette valeur sur `true` pour activer le common language runtime (CLR) pour appeler le `ICorDebugManagedCallback::LoadClass` et `ICorDebugManagedCallback::UnloadClass` méthodes lorsque leurs événements associés se produisent.
+ [in] Set this value to `true` to enable the common language runtime (CLR) to call the `ICorDebugManagedCallback::LoadClass` and `ICorDebugManagedCallback::UnloadClass` methods when their associated events occur.

- La valeur par défaut est `false` pour les modules non dynamiques.
-La valeur est toujours `true` pour les modules dynamiques et ne peut pas être modifié.
+ The default value is `false` for non-dynamic modules.
+The value is always `true` for dynamic modules and cannot be changed.

 ## <a name="remarks"></a>Notes
- Le `ICorDebugManagedCallback::LoadClass` et `ICorDebugManagedCallback::UnloadClass` rappels sont toujours activées pour les modules dynamiques et ne peut pas être désactivées.
+ The `ICorDebugManagedCallback::LoadClass` and `ICorDebugManagedCallback::UnloadClass` callbacks are always enabled for dynamic modules and cannot be disabled.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorDebug.idl, CorDebug.h